Can I Eat Expired Allium?

 Expert Source

-"According to the CDC, fresh whole onions should be stored in a cool, dry, well-ventilated place at room temperature, away from exposure to light.
-Cut onions can be stored in a sealed container in the refrigerator for up to 7 days."
+"According to USDA guidelines, fresh whole onions can be stored in a cool, dry, well-ventilated place for up to 2 months."

 Fresh Allium